AleBello7276/Minecraft-Xbox-360-Decompilation/README.md

 </p>

-This is the progress of the **current Goal**.
+This is the **current Goal**.
-(thanks MattKC for the idea ;})
 ## How Do I Help?
-I will post the progress in this amazing Discord server :}
+You can join the Official Discord Server!

 Link: [https://discord.gg/v3KCbd7K6x](https://discord.gg/v3KCbd7K6x)

-If you want to help me, you are free to pop into the server! 🙂

-## What Are My Plans/Intentions?
-Basically, rewrite the base game of Minecraft Console Edition using the Java Edition's code as reference for matching things and by reverse engineering the game.

-### To-Do List
-- [ ] make this repo better

-i'm lazy

----
-- [ ] rewrite the game

----

-- [ ] Continue to add things to this To-Do List :}

-## Useful Things to Know :)
+## How to Build
-- The base game of the 360 It's just a port of Minecraft java beta 1.6.6 with more things

-- idk
+This is a oversimplified guide to build the project. on windows it works 100% since that's what I'm using, on linux and MacOs I don't know, if someone can run the Compiler and Linker EXEs on maybe Wine I think it can still work but I don't know

+- First make sure to have a copy of the Xbox 360 XDK downloaded on your machine (I won't provide any guide on how to install it! you'll have to figure it out yourself)
+- at the moment we'll just need the folders: bin/ lib/ and include/ also the documentation can be useful, the rest will not be used
+- You need to set an Enviroment Varialble called "XEDK" which will be the root folder of the xdk (basically the folder where bin/ lib/ and include/ are located)
+- Then just run ``make`` to build the project
+- I recommend including the headers found in include/xbox in the IDE you are using, so intellisense will work with those, it will help a lot

-## Tools I Used
+## Tools Used
-To view Minecraft's Java beta 1.6.6 code, I used:
+To compare Minecraft's Java beta 1.6.6 code to decompilation, I used:
 * [RetroMCP][rmcp]: RetroMCP is a modification of the Minecraft Coder Pack.

 ---

-For reverse engineering parts of the game in the binaries of the console's executable, I used:
+For reverse engineering the game binaries's, I used:
 * [Ghidra][ghi]: Ghidra is a software reverse engineering (SRE) framework created by the National Security Agency.

 ---